 Registration - New and Returning Students

-Preregistration is held for returning degree seeking undergraduate and graduate students in October for the spring semester, February for the summer session and in March for the fall semester.
-Prior to registration and depending on the student’s program, a Registration Access Code (RAC Code) or Alternate Pin is required and obtained from the student’s primary advisor.
+Preregistration is held for returning degree seeking graduate students in November for the spring semester, February for the summer session and in March for the fall semester.
 Students are required to resolve all holds placed on their student account before they can register for classes.

 Registration for continuing students occurs for each of the three academic semesters.
 Prior to each registration period, course listings, speciﬁc registration dates and times, registration instructions as well as up to date information regarding course openings and prerequisites are available online through the LeopardWeb student portal.
 Responsibility for course selection and fulﬁllment of graduation requirements ultimately rests with the student.